tkhadir/python_file_encryption/README.md

 # python_file_encryption
-sample file encryption using python and bcrypt
+sample file encryption using python and BLOWFISH